Icon Nutrition Outline Food

 Directions

-1. Blend all ingredients into a puree.
+1. Blend all ingredients into a puree in a bowl or using a food processor

-2. Pour into 4-ounce plastic cups (ice trays or toddler popsicle trays work well).
+2. Pour into 4-ounce plastic cups (ice trays or toddler popsicle trays work well)

-3. Freeze until firm.
+3. Freeze until firm

 Recipe from: Dr. Marty